 Create a public folder in hybrid Office 365 (Exchange Online)

-In a hybrid environment, Public folders may exist on a single platform, either on-premises or in Exchange Online.
-Therefore, if you intend to create a public folder in Exchange Online (Office 365), you must meet certain requirements: -
+In a hybrid environment, Public folder may remain in only a single platform, either in on-premises or Exchange Online.
+So, if you are planning to create the public folder in Exchange online (Office 365), then you need to fulfill the requirements: -

 • Always use the Hybrid configuration wizard to sync and configure the on-premises and Exchange Online environments.